manishjadhav06/Journal-CRUD-API/README.md

     ```

 3. **Use Postman to Interact with the API**:
-   **It contains 3 fields i.e. id, title, and content and the data to be pushed is needed to be in JSON format.**
+   **It contains 3 fields: id, title, and content.
+The data to be pushed needs to be in JSON format.**
     For eg. {
                id:1,
                title: "New title",